dimitri-nicolo/calico/v2.0/getting-started/openshift/installation.md

 canonical_url: https://docs.tigera.io/v2.3/getting-started/openshift/installation
 ---

-Installation of {{site.prodname}} in OpenShift is integrated in openshift-ansible v3.6.
+Installation of {{site.tseeprodname}} in OpenShift is integrated in openshift-ansible v3.6.
 The information below explains the variables which must be set during during the standard [Advanced Installation](https://docs.openshift.org/latest/install_config/install/advanced_install.html#configuring-cluster-variables).

 ## Shared etcd

-To enable an installation of {{site.prodname}} that shares the etcd instance used by the apiserver, set the following `OSEv3:vars` in your inventory file:
+To enable an installation of {{site.tseeprodname}} that shares the etcd instance used by the apiserver, set the following `OSEv3:vars` in your inventory file: